tenzir/tenzir/web/docs/understand/query-language/operators/summarize.md

 ### Aggregation Functions

 Aggregation functions compute a single value of one or more columns in a given group.
-Fields that neither occur in an aggregation function nor in the `group-by` list are dropped from the output.
+Fields that neither occur in an aggregation function nor in the `by` list are dropped from the output.

 The following aggregation functions are available:
 - `sum`: Computes the sum of all grouped values.